Shirley VanScoik, 87, Pierz

 July 17, 1935 - November 18, 2022

 Shirley was born on July 17, 1935 to Walter and Catherine (Schaefer) Delles in St. Cloud Minnesota.
 She married Elmer VanScoik and together they had 8 children.
 Shirley volunteered for many years at the Royalton Elementary School.
-She has made a quilt for each of her grandkids and great grandkids.
-She liked to do puzzles and spending time with family.
+She loved to quilt and made a quilt for many of her family members.
+She liked to do puzzles and spend time with family.
 Shirley was very family orientated.
 She was a member of the Christian Mothers.

-She was preceded in death by her parents, husband, Elmer; sons, Thomas and Leroy, daughter, Nancy; great-grandsons, Justin and Jonathon and son-in-law Richard Mead.
+She was preceded in death by her parents; husband, Elmer; sons, Thomas and Leroy, daughter, Nancy; grandson, Joshua; great-grandsons, Justin and Jonathon and son-in-law Richard Mead.